Fast Neural Representations for Direct Volume Rendering: Related Work

 There is a vast body of literature on compression schemes for volumetric fields and scene representation networks, and a comprehensive review is beyond the scope of this paper.
 However, for thorough overviews and discussions of the most recent works in these fields let us refer to the articles by Balsa Rodr\'{\i}guez et al.~\cite{rodriguez2013survey}, Beyer et al.~\cite{10.2312:eurovisstar.20141175}, Hoang et al.~\cite{Hoang2021EfficientAF}, and Tewari et al.~\cite{tewari2020state}.

 \paragraph*{Lossy Volume Compression Schemes} Our approach, since it attempts to further improve the compressive neural volume representation by Lu~\etAl~\cite{lu2021compressive}, falls into the category of lossy compression schemes for volumetric scalar fields.
-Previous studies in this field have utilized quantization schemes to represent contiguous data blocks by a single index into a codebook of representative values~\cite{Schneider2003compressiondomain, fout2007transform, gobbetti2012covra, guthe2016variable}, or lossy curve fittings like the popular SZ compression algorithm~\cite{di2016fast,kai2020sz}, Transform coding-based schemes~\cite{yeo1995volume,westermann1995compression,lee2008fast} make use, in particular, of the discrete cosine and wavelet transforms.
+Previous studies in this field have utilized quantization schemes to represent contiguous data blocks by a single index or a sparse combination of learned representative values~\cite{Schneider2003compressiondomain, fout2007transform, gobbetti2012covra, guthe2016variable}, or lossy curve fittings like the popular SZ compression algorithm~\cite{di2016fast,kai2020sz}.
+Transform coding-based schemes~\cite{yeo1995volume,westermann1995compression,lee2008fast} make use, in particular, of the discrete cosine and wavelet transforms.
 They try to transform the data into a basis in which only few coefficients are relevant while many others can be removed.
-More recently, Ballester-Ripoll~\etAl~\cite{ballester2019tthresh} introduce tensor decomposition to achieve extremely high compression rates.
-For a thorough comparison of the compression rates that can be achieved via tensor decomposition and V-SRN let us refer to the recent work by Lu~\etAl~\cite{lu2021compressive}.
-Since transform coding-based schemes are block-based, i.e., they require decoding a whole block of data at once, they are often embedded into streaming pipelines \cite{treib2012turbulence, reichl2013visualization}.
+More recently, Ballester-Ripoll~\etAl~\cite{ballester2019tthresh} introduce tensor decomposition to achieve extremely high compression rates exceeding 1:1000.

+For interactive applications, methods combining transform coding-based schemes and other techniques listed above are often applied brick-wise and embedded into streaming pipelines~\cite{treib2012turbulence, reichl2013visualization,diaz2020interactive}.
+They achieve significantly smaller compression ratios as, e.g., TThresh, for the sake of efficient GPU decoding.
+For example, Marton~\etAl~\cite{marton2019compression} present a rendering pipeline capable of decompressing over 10Gvoxels/second while reporting a compression ratio of 1:64 (0.5 bits per sample on floating point data).
+In our work we target the high compression rates achieved by offline schemes like TThresh, while still being able to render images of large volumes from the compressed representation within a second.

-Fixed-rate texture compression formats such as S3TC and variants ~\cite{iourcha1999system,fenney2003texture,nystad2012adaptive} are implemented directly by graphics hardware.
+Fixed-rate texture compression formats such as ASTC, S3TC and variants ~\cite{iourcha1999system,fenney2003texture,nystad2012adaptive} are implemented directly by the graphics hardware.
 This means that rendering, including hardware-supported interpolation, is possible directly from the compressed stream.
 However, the fixed-rate stage allows little or no control over the quality vs. compression rate trade-off.